-Initially you will only need to budget for plants that will grow in the early stages of the restoration as middle or late plants can be planted further on into the project.
+Initially you will only need to budget for plants that will grow in the early stages of the restoration.
+Middle or late plants can be planted at a later stage as outlined above.

 Plant selection

 The 'Native Plants for Gullies' table will help you find plants that will suit both your needs and the conditions at your site.
 Use the information that you collected in Step Two about site conditions (soil type, drainage, shade etc.) and your project goals from Step Three (erosion, views, bird life etc.) to select the right plants for the right spot.